 What are the Best Practices in Non-Profit Governance?

-refers to the system and processes used to guide and control a non-profit organization.
+Non-profit governance refers to the system and processes used to guide and control a non-profit organization.
 It is centered around ensuring that the organization operates in a manner aligned with its mission, values, and legal responsibilities.

-Effective governance is essential for the success of organizations (NPOs).
+Effective governance is essential for the success of non-profit organizations (NPOs).
 It ensures transparency, accountability, and the achievement of the organization’s mission.
 Before we dive deeper into the subject, do watch the below video to get a first idea.

 Best Practices in Non-Profit Governance